ye-yu/OSSRH-59550/README.md

 }
 ```

+'init' packet can be useful to start sending properties
+that is not easily accessible on the client-side
+such as entity inventories.
+The client does not
+have access to the server entity instance, so it
+cannot access the entity inventories as soon as
+the client open an entity GUI.
+Since the entity
+instance resides on the server-side, the server
+can read the entity inventories information and
+broadcast this information to the client.
+However, if the server sends the packets before
+the client gets to open the entity GUI, the packet
+will be lost.
+That is why 'init' packet is crucial.

+There are several other ways packets can be used
+to manipulate gameplay.
+Take a look at the example
+from the appended related reference.

 Related reference:
   - [(Kotlin) Extending client screen handler](guitest/src/main/kotlin/handler/ClientInventoryHandlerImpl.kt)
   - [(Kotlin) Extending server screen handler](guitest/src/main/kotlin/handler/ServerInventoryHandlerImpl.kt)

+# Footnote

 There are more pre-implemented widgets and screen handlers
 that could be useful for most cases.
 A wiki will be added